NextronSystems/thor-manual/use-cases/index.rst

 Common Use Cases
 ================

-This chapter will highlight a few use cases which are widely used among our customers.
+This chapter highlights a few common THOR use cases that are frequently used by our customers.

 .. toctree::
     :caption: Contents